 Here’s an example:

-1. The cash available to trade in your cash account is $0 on Monday morning.
-You sell $AAPL on Monday morning for $1,000.
-The settlement date for the $AAPL sale transaction and proceeds is Wednesday, since settlement is for stocks is trade date plus two business days (T+2).
+The cash available to trade in your cash account is $0 on Monday morning.
+You sell ABC on Monday morning for $1,000.
+The settlement date for the ABC sale transaction and proceeds is Tuesday since the settlement for stocks is the trade date plus one business day (T+1).

-2. If you then bought $TSLA for $1,000 on Monday afternoon and then sold $TSLA at any point prior to Wednesday (the settlement day for $AAPL sale), then this transaction would be deemed a good faith violation because $TSLA was sold before your account had sufficient settled funds to fully pay for the purchase.
+If you then bought XYZ for $1,000 on Monday afternoon and then sold XYZ at any point prior to Tuesday (the settlement day for ABC sale), then this transaction would be deemed a good faith violation because XYZ was sold before your account had sufficient settled funds to fully pay for the purchase.

 How does a Good Faith Violation impact my account?

 After the fifth Good Faith Violation, your cash account will be restricted to “sell only” for 90 days.
-These are clearing house restrictions and we are not able to remove these restrictions during the 90-day period.
-To avoid this in the future, you can wait to make your buy until your sale has settled or add more funds to your account.
+These are clearing house restrictions and we are not able to remove these restrictions during the 90 days.
+To avoid getting a fifth GFV, you can wait to place a buy until your sale has settled or add more funds to your account.

 Freeriding Violations